rcarrata/rcarrata.github.io/_posts/2022-02-21-predictive-autoscaling-patterns-with-vpa.md

 Determining the proper values for pod resources is challenging.
 In an organization, it can be difficult to identify a team that has the proper insights regarding the resource requirements in production for a given application.

-Translating the idea that the cluster should become aware of the necessary compute resources required into Kubernetes concepts, a controller can be used to perform this task on a set of a set of pods and provide its best recommendation for memory and cpu (and potentially other metrics).
+Translating the idea that the cluster should become aware of the necessary compute resources required into Kubernetes concepts, a controller can be used to perform this task on a set of pods and provide its best recommendation for memory and cpu (and potentially other metrics).

 This is what the Vertical Pod Autoscaler (VPA) does.